-7.0 SOLE SOURCE JUSTIFICATION (explain why the lab is uniquely qualified)

-8.0 BUDGET (provide a high-level budget in support of the work mentioned above)
+- 7.0 SOLE SOURCE JUSTIFICATION (explain why the lab is uniquely qualified) - 8.0 BUDGET (provide a high-level budget in support of the work mentioned above)

-Note - for each round of Set! and Go!, winning teams can utilize up to \$75K worth of vouchers at a national laboratory.
-They may also choose to split the funding between various laboratories.
-The budget submission must not exceed \$75K.
+Note - winning Phase 1: Concept teams can utilize up to \$75K worth of vouchers at a national laboratory.
+They may also choose to split the funding up to two laboratories or non-laboratory organizations as outlined in the Voucher Prize Acceptance Form (Appendix B).
+The budget submission must not exceed \$75K for the Phase 2: Make Contest.